edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     []

-Our request yielded an empty list because the database doesn't have any object at this point.
+Our request yielded an empty list because the database is currently empty.
 Let's create the ``POST /users`` endpoint to start saving users in the database.
 The POST endpoint can be built similarly:

 .. code-block:: python